PGA TOUR, its tournaments surpass $3 billion in all-time charitable giving

 TOUR generates record $204.3 million in 2019; brings total to $3.05 billion

-MEXICO CITY, Mexico – The PGA TOUR and its tournaments surpassed $3 billion in all-time giving, TOUR officials announced Tuesday.
-The World Golf Championships-Mexico Championship is proud to play a role in this incredible milestone by helping positively impact lives throughout Mexico as the tournament has supported the efforts of the First Tee of Mexico since its official launch in 2017.
+ATLANTA – The PGA TOUR and its tournaments surpassed $3 billion in all-time giving, TOUR officials announced Tuesday.
+The TOUR Championship is proud to play a role in this incredible milestone by helping positively impact lives throughout Atlanta as the tournament has generated more than $29 million for community charities since it was first staged at East Lake Golf Club in 1998.
+The charitable total from the 2019 tournament will be announced at a later date.

 The PGA TOUR’s charitable total, which includes a record $204.3 million in 2019 to bring the all-time total to $3.05 billion, includes donations made by tournaments on the PGA TOUR, PGA TOUR Champions, Korn Ferry Tour, Mackenzie Tour-PGA TOUR Canada, PGA TOUR Latinoamérica and PGA TOUR Series-China.